juusokasperi/ft_transcendence/docs/to0nsa/workflow/OnlinePongInterviewSummary.md

 - `useGameBootstrap`:
   - Builds a config from handoff.
   - Calls `connectOnline` to open a WebSocket to the game via the gateway.
+- Matchmaking starts a short handoff window; if a player doesn’t join in time it sends `HANDOFF_TIMEOUT` and rolls back/requeues as needed.

 ### 2.5 Gateway and room lookup